hannescam/procalc/README.md

 - to clean:
 - 		make clean
 - to install:
-- 		make install
+- 		sudo make install
 - to uninstall:
-- 		make uninstall
+- 		sudo make uninstall